 You will be asked whether you want to enrol at our practice.
 Enrolment is a process where you sign up with that practice as your preferred provider of your primary healthcare.
 This long term relationship aims to improve your healthcare.
 You also qualify for lower fees following your sign up.

 Please keep us up to date with your contact details so we can do our best to contact you when needed for your healthcare.

 Standard appointments: are scheduled for 10-15 minute intervals.
-Our fees are deliberately kept low and are based on consultations where the consultation and any related tasks (referrals, reports, result follow-up etc) is completed in 15 minutes.
-This will help to make time management more streamlined.
+Our fees are deliberately kept low and are based on consultations where the consultation and any related tasks (referrals, reports, result follow-up etc.) is completed in 15 minutes.
+This allows us to keep to time.

-Longer appointments: If you think you need more than a 10 minute appointment, please remember to book a longer appointment or plan to return for a second appointment which will incur an extra fee.
+Longer appointments: If you think you need more than a 10 minute appointment, please book a longer appointment or plan to return for a second appointment.
+Longer or additional appointments will incur an extra fee.

 Medicals: Insurance and driving medicals require longer appointments.
-Please ask the receptionist.
-Please be specific.
+Please speak to our receptionists for more information about this.

 Urgent: For life-threatening emergencies, dial 111.
-If you are acutely unwell please ring the surgery and ask to speak to the nurse who will make arrangements.
+If you are acutely unwell please ring the surgery and ask to speak to the nurse, who can assist with making arrangements.

 Waiting Times and Delays: We make every effort to run to time but on occasions unexpected emergencies or a consultation running over time will cause delays.